sarzil-hossain/reactance/README.md

 ## CI/CD pipeline
 You can test and deploy vpn services on your server using CI/CD pipelines.
 As of now, only DroneCI is supported because of its simplicity, flexibility and ease of use.
 A `utils` folder can be found that contains a Dockerfile and drone starlark configuration for running the drone pipeline.
 Starlark is used instead of YAML, to make it easier to add/remove services.
 You need to set the drone config path to `utils/drone.star` in the webui and also store the ssh key as a drone secret in `ssh_private_key` variable.

+## Client Website

+The clients can retrieve the VPN credentials and read the docs from the client site that they can access from `http://x.x.x.x/client_name`.
+The VPN credentials can be retrieved and the docs can be read from the client website.
+Please read [CONTRIBUTING.md](./CONTRIBUTING.md) to know how to update the site.

 ## Contributing
 To contribute to the project, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md)